wavefrontHQ/docs/pages/doc/ui_charts.md

 ## Create a Chart

-You can create a chart from a dashboard or from the task bar.
+You can create a chart from a dashboard or from the taskbar.

 ### Create a Chart from a Dashboard